matrix-org/synapse/docs/modules/add_extra_fields_to_client_events_unsigned.md

 where the extra fields to add to the event's unsigned section is returned.
 (Modules must not attempt to modify the `event` directly).

+This cannot be used to alter the "core" fields in the unsigned section emitted by Synapse itself.

+If multiple such callbacks try to add the same field to an event's unsigned section, the last-registered callback wins.